m2sprite/useful_things/README.md

     b) BREAK DEPENDENCY CHAIN <- this allows for the cpu to do ILP Dependencies to clean:
          * chained calculations
-         * pending loads and stores
+         * pending loads and stores (keep loads and stores as close to L1 cache as possible)

-         LOADS AND STORES INFO (sizes vary depending on chip arch):
+         LOADS AND STORES INFO (sizes of different caches vary depending on chip arch):
-             CPU CORE INFO:
+             CPU PER CORE INFO:
                  if ( MemAddressToLoadOrStore is in RegisterFile ) {
                     aweosome ! fastest load or store ever } else if (MemAddressToLoadOrStore is in L1 ) {
                     still pretty awesome happens in 3 or 4 cycles } else if (MemAddressToLoadOrStore is in L2 ) {
-                less awesome than L1 happens in 14 cycles or more } else if (MemAddressToLoadOrStore is in L3) {
+                    less awesome than L1 happens in 14 cycles or more PER CPU (meaning the L3 cache and above are shared between all CPU cores):
+                 } else if (MemAddressToLoadOrStore is in L3) {
                     even less awesome than L2 happens in 80 cycles or more } else {
                     Fetching from main memory (THIS SUCKS)
                  }

  COMBINE THE ABOVE WITH SIMD [ ]